jsonbruce/ShorterURL/README.md

 > ShorterURL is a Chrome Extension to get Shorter URL of current page.

+# Usage

+1. Download `zip` in [Releases](https://github.com/jsonbruce/ShorterURL/releases) page and unzip to local disk.
+2. Open Chrome and navigate to `chrome://extensions/` , enable the `Developer mode`
+3. Click the `Load unpacked extension` , select the unzipped folder.

 # Shorter URL Server

 - TinyURL: https://tinyurl.com